parsachow/project-3-chatter/README.md

 Description: A social media app similar to twitter where you
             can chat about what's happening in and around your life.

-Technologies: VS Code, MongoDB Atlas, Express, React, Node,
+Technologies: VS Code, MongoDB Atlas, Express, React, Node, AWS
                Semantic

 Getting Started: Trello Board -